Timișoara: Habsburg rule (1716–1860)

-Under the political pressure of the Hungarian Diet, the Viennese Imperial Court accepted that the three counties of Banat to be reincorporated into the Hungarian Kingdom, in 1779.
-In 1781 Joseph II declared Timișoara free from the county authority and, to prevent the nobles from interfering with the administration of the city, he raised it to the rank of a "free royal city".
-This status would secure Timișoara's internal self-government, the right to have representatives in the Diet and that of disposing its own revenues.
+Under the political pressure of the Hungarian Diet, the Viennese Imperial Court agreed that the three counties of Banat should be reincorporated into the Hungarian Kingdom, in 1779.
+In 1781 Joseph II, Holy Roman Emperor declared Temeschburg free from the county authority and, to prevent the nobles from interfering with the administration of the city, he raised it to the rank of a "free royal city".
+This status would secure the town's internal self-government, raising and spending its own local taxes, and electing representatives in the Diet.
 The city was under siege in 1848 for 107 days.
 The Hungarians unsuccessfully tried to capture the fortress in the battle of Temesvár.
 It was the last major battle in the Hungarian Revolution of 1848.
 By the March Constitution, the region was incorporated to the Voivodeship of Serbia and Banat of Temeschwar, which became a crownland of the Austrian Empire.
 The new imperial province, the existence of which had also been consecrated by the imperial decree of 18 November 1849, was ruled both militarily and civilly.
 Timișoara was designated as the residence of the governor, and the city maintained its privileges as a free royal city.